 For someone who grew up in a lush garden home, plants seem to be ingrained in my subconscious somehow.
 After spending most of my time in Bangkok, I have found myself adding the familiar greenery to my place.
 It all started from cute little pots, then spanned into something a little bigger.
 When my bathroom and terrace of my condo are packed, I expanded into the office and the place where is now my home.
 For now, plants seem to give my life a meaning.
 Little sprouts and blooms are really something to look forward to.

 This is why plant markets are among some of my go-to places when I have time.
-And luckily Bangkok’s best plants markets are just literally within my reach!
+And luckily Bangkok’s best plants markets (or Talad-Ton-Mai in Thai) are just literally within my reach!
 So where to?
 Here are my favorite places.

 Chatuchak Plant and Flower Market